 ...if the idea of God is the idea of an all-perfect Being and if absolute perfection involves existence, this idea is the idea of an existent, and necessarily existent Being ...
 If God is possible, i.e. if the idea of the all-perfect and necessary Being contains no contradiction, God must exist, since it would be absurd to speak of a merely possible necessary Being (it is a contradiction in terms) ...
 7The ontological argument is an impressive construct of sheer reason and logic.
 However, it is subject to denial as we have seen; Immanuel Kant rejected it altogether as a tautology.
 More importantly, despite St. Anselm's sincere faith and good intentions the "being than which nothing greater can be conceived" need not be the God of the Bible.
 It might be the cosmic "Force" of the neopagan New Age movement today!
 A philosophical argument can only "prove" the philosophical concept it sets out to prove, and that only tentatively.
 We must therefore take our stand with Bernard of Clairvaux (1090-1153), "the most dynamic figure of the twelfth century, if not the whole of the Middle Ages,"8 who opposed Peter Abelard on the grounds that not disputation but faith is the mark of the righteous Christian believer Likewise the great Freach scientist and Christian Blaise Pascal (1623-1662) exultantly rejected the "God of philosophers and learned men" who could never give him the "certitude certitude feeling joy peace" he received upon meeting the "God of Abraham, Isaac, Jacob ... and Jesus Christ" person to Person in the night of November23, 1654.
 9

 St. Thomas Aquinas (1225-1276) rejected the ontological argument.
 He did so while denying that the existence of God is self-evident on the grounds that some men deny God's existence.
 This is contrary to Romans 1:18; unbelieving man's reason is not "neutral" but actively engaged in "suppressing the truth in unrighteousness."
 Instead of the ontological argument Aquinas offered his celebrated five proofs for the existence of God.
-They argue (1) from motion to God as first mover, (2) from the nature of an efficient cause to God as first efficient or ultimate cause, (3) from possibility and necessity to God as being His own necessity and causing the necessity of others, (4) from the gradation of things from lower to higher to God as the highest and most perfect, and (5) teleologically for God as the Giver of the end and purpose of all things.
+They argue:

 Let us briefly evaluate these proofs.
 Proof (1) leads to a "first mover," but this being need not be the God of Christianity.
 Aristotle, whom Aquinas greatly admired and sought to incorporate in Christian philosophy pursuant to Pope Urban IV's request of 1263, also spoke of "God" as "first mover" His "first mover," however, was part and parcel of the cosmos which it "moved" by attraction.
 Aristotle's "god" was certainly not the Creator of the Bible, as for him the world had existed from all eternity.

 Proof (4) makes "God" the highest degree of perfection of things and qualities.
 This line of reasoning overlooks the ontological otherness of the God of Scripture from the world of which He is the Creator out of nothing.
 Aquinas took the argument from gradation from Aristotle as well.
-However, Aristotle's world view, as that of all pagan thought, was based upon monism, the presupposition that aH is is ultimately one, with no room for the transcendent, personal God and Creator of the Bible Who is "other-than," outside and above the world.
+However, Aristotle's world view, as that of all pagan thought, was based upon monism, the presupposition that all is as ultimately one, with no room for the transcendent, personal God and Creator of the Bible Who is "other than," outside and above the world.